 Reset The "Supermum" Notion

-- Absolutely.
+A Absolutely.
 We are under so much more pressure to be all things to all people.
 To be 100% partner, mother, career woman, friend, daughter.
 There are so many plates spinning and no recognition that this is not a realistic expectation to place on one person.
 No wonder we feel like we're failing at times.
-Why is that?

-- At Neom we have a mantra - 'wellbeing small steps, big difference' - do you agree? why/ why not?
+Q At NEOM we have a mantra - 'wellbeing small steps, big difference' - do you agree? why/ why not?

 2. - Notice any negative thoughts running like a loop around your mind.
 Calm your negative thoughts by telling yourself "thoughts are not facts".
 Notice they are there, but don't invite them in.
 Sort of like noticing clouds across the sky - don't allow them to linger, gather and become storm clouds, allow them to pass gently without trying to ignore them or shoo them away.